News Corp expands stake in Australia's APN media with $104 million deal

-SYDNEY/DUBLIN News Corp (NWSA.O) increased its stake in Australian media company APN News & Media Ltd (APN.AX), becoming the biggest foreign shareholder in the owner of some of the country's top rated radio shows with a $104 million (69.85 million pounds) share purchase.
+SYDNEY/DUBLIN News Corp increased its stake in Australian media company APN News & Media Ltd, becoming the biggest foreign shareholder in the owner of some of the country's top rated radio shows with a $104 million share purchase.

 Rupert Murdoch's New York-listed media conglomerate said in a stock market filing on Thursday its Australian unit would increase its stake in APN to 14.99 percent, the maximum shareholding it can hold without requiring regulatory approval.